qualisys/paf-resources/Documentation/Project Automation Framework Manual.md

 Note that the QTM reads in the settings.paf when loading the project.
 This means that QTM needs to be re-started and the project re-loaded for changes to the file to take effect.
 If present, the settings.paf file controls the behavior of the QTM Project View.
 It serves two main purposes:
-1. defining what types of objects will be present in the project and
+1. Defines what types of objects will be present in the project
-2. what metadata they will contain as well as defining the session and analysis wizard operation.
+2. Defines what metadata they will contain as well as defining the session and analysis wizard operation.

 ## YAML
 The PAF file is written and parsed according in the yaml standard.
 The parser used adheres to most of version 1.2 of the standard, which is documented at http://www.yaml.org.
 The relevant parts for understanding the PAF file are yaml sequences and maps.
 Sequences are most commonly entered as comma separated lists of elements: